dasch-swiss/dsp-api/docs/05-internals/design/api-v2/sipi.md

 ## Lua Scripts

-Knora API v2 uses custom Lua scripts to control Sipi.
+DSP-API v2 uses custom Lua scripts to control Sipi.
 These scripts can be found in `sipi/scripts` in the Knora source tree.

 Each of these scripts expects a [JSON Web Token](https://jwt.io/) in the